 To renew or purchase a new business license go to Business Licensing Section.

 If your business license is expired less than two years you may renew and pay for the lapsed year(s).

 If your business license is expired more than two years you will need to purchase a new business license.

 NOTE: A business license is considered “lapsed” when there is a gap between the expiration date of the business license and the date the business license is renewed.

 Yes, a business license is not required for the following:

 NOTE: An exemption may exist under business licensing statutes but may not exist under other program or agency statutes.
 Procurement statutory requirements, professional licensing requirements, and other program requirements supersede the business licensing exemption statutes.

-For more information on how to obtain exclusive rights to a business name go to How to Register or Reserve a Business Name.
+For more information on how to obtain exclusive rights to a business name go to Reserving or Registering a Business Name.